Recreational vehicle

 A recreational vehicle, often abbreviated as RV, is a motor vehicle or trailer that includes living quarters designed for accommodation.
-Types of RVs include motorhomes, campervans, coaches, caravans (also known as travel trailers and camper trailers), fifth-wheel trailers, popup campers, and truck campers.
+Types of RVs include motorhomes, campervans, coaches, caravans (also known as travel trailers and campers), fifth-wheel trailers, popup campers, and truck campers.

-Features

-Typical amenities of an RV include a kitchen, a bathroom, and one or more sleeping facilities.
-RVs can range from utilitarian – containing only sleeping quarters and basic cooking facilities – to luxurious, with features like air conditioning (AC), water heaters, televisions and satellite receivers, and quartz countertops, for example.
+Typical amenities of an RV include a kitchen, a bathroom, and one or more beds.
+RVs can range from utilitarian – containing only sleeping quarters and basic cooking facilities – to luxurious, with features like air conditioning (AC), water heaters, televisions and satellite receivers, and quartz countertops.

-RVs can either be trailers (which are towed behind motor vehicles) or self-propelled vehicles.
-Most RVs are single-deck; however, double-deck RVs also exist.
-To allow a more compact size while in transit, larger RVs often have expandable sides (called slide-outs) or canopies that are deployed when stationary.
+Types

+RVs can be either trailers that are towed by vehicles or vehicles that can be driven themselves.
+Most RVs have one level, but there are also some with two levels.
+To save space while traveling, larger RVs often have slide-outs or canopies that open up when parked.
+RVs that can be driven can be categorized "motorhomes", which will have the engine in front, whereas some have engines in the rear.
+Those with rear engines are called pushers.
+Generally, pushers use diesel fuel, while pullers use gasoline, thought this trend has change in modern times to include more diesel options for front engine RVs.

 History

+Early RVs

 The first recreational vehicles were horse-drawn.
 They evolved during the second half of the nineteenth century as adaptations of vehicles used for other purposes, including public transport caravans (UK, also known as stage wagons), gypsy vardos (Europe), living vans (UK), ambulance wagons (US) and sheep herders wagons (US).

 The first, currently-known, purpose-built RV was the horse-drawn Wanderer (UK), commissioned from the Bristol Wagon Works Company by Dr. Gordon Stables in 1884.
 Stables was a pioneer of the UK's Gentlemen Gypsy movement (1885–1914) which promoted the restorative benefits of horse-drawn leisure caravanning and inspired the formation of the world's first RV club, The Caravan Club (UK), in 1907.
 The Wanderer was closely followed by the McMaster Camping Car (US,1889).Camping-vehicle In the 1890s, US RV pioneers self-built timber 'houses on wheels' for health, leisure and hunting purposes.
 The most widely reported of these were those of Morgan Lasley and his family.
 Horse-drawn RV use declined after the First World War as many horses were killed during the war and automobiles became cheaper, more powerful and more widely available.